chirripo/docs/docs/getting-started.md

 `./vendor/bin/chirripo start`

-Finally, enjoy your development environment!
+And finally enjoy your development environment!

 Please refer to the [Commands](commands/index) documentation to know about all the available commands.